 Hepatitis B infection may be either short-lived (acute) or long lasting (chronic).

-Chronic hepatitis B infection lasts six months or longer.
-When your immune system can't fight off the acute infection, hepatitis B infection may last a lifetime, possibly leading to serious illnesses such as cirrhosis and liver cancer.
+- Chronic hepatitis B infection lasts six months or longer.
+It lingers because your immune system can't fight off the infection.
+Chronic hepatitis B infection may last a lifetime, possibly leading to serious illnesses such as cirrhosis and liver cancer.

 Hepatitis B spreads through contact with blood, semen or other body fluids from an infected person.
 Your risk of hepatitis B infection increases if you: